tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/Serverless 应用中心/框架支持/快速部署 Nextjs 框架_intl_en.md

 #### Prerequisites

-The Node.js runtime environment has been installed locally.
+Install the Node.js runtime environment on your local machine.

 #### Local development